tongjiaming/Figure-Referencing/README.md

     "description": "A data sample for figure referencing task.", "type": "object",
     "properties":{
-        "sample_id": {
+        "paper_id": {
-            "description": "The unique ID for this sample.", "type": "integer"
+            "description": "The unique ID for this paper.", "type": "integer"
         },
         "paper_URL": {